ShrihanN343/MyFirstAIProject/README.md

 - **Recurrent Neural Networks** refers to a recurrent form of feedforward neural networks.

+- **Overfitting** refers to accuracy degradation due to a model being overly trained on the training dataset.

 ### Dependencies

 Our experiment utilized the following Python packages: